-If you are in doubt as to how to program your thermostat, you can detach it from the wall and bring it in to our shop for no-charge consultation and help with the settings.
+If you are in doubt as to how to program your thermostat, you can detach it from the wall and bring it into our shop for a no-charge consultation and help with the settings.

 How should I program my thermostat for the most efficient operation?

 Air conditioning systems should never be set below 21-22° (71°– 72°F).
 Settings lower than this will commonly result in the system freezing up, requiring a defrost cycle (see tips in our Welcome Letter) and if frozen long enough, expensive damage to the compressor could result.
 Heat pumps work best at a constant thermostat setting of between 20°C and 23°C (68° – 74°F) – year-round.
 For heat pumps, the old “furnace mentality” of setting your system down dramatically during the night to save energy, and setting it higher again in the morning, is very ill-advised and decreases the efficiency of the system.
 Heat pumps are designed to be run consistently and constantly to maintain an even temperature.
 Remember, they are not burning expensive fossil fuels in doing so!
 Setting your thermostat dramatically lower at night will result in the furnace needing to kick in the next morning to bring the temperature back up to the point that the heat pump can maintain, and using expensive gas to do so eliminates some of your energy savings.
 For best results “Set it and Forget it!”
 For your reference, below are some links to the thermostat Owner’s Manuals.
 If you are in doubt as to how to program your thermostat, you can detach it from the wall and bring it into our shop for a no-charge consultation and help with the settings.
 (Right-click and select “Save As”)

 Honeywell VisionPRO8000 (Heat Pump Systems)

 Whether you need your HVAC systems repaired or want to install a new system, we can help.